-The crucial difference from the private good case then arises is that the market demand curve DA same amount and each is assumed to offer a price equal to his or her true evaluation of the unit.
+The crucial difference from the private good case then arises is that the market demand curve DA + B is obtained by vertical addition of DA and DB with DA+B showing the sum of the prices which A and B are willing to pay for any given amount.
+This follows because both consume the same amount and each is assumed to offer a price equal to his or her true evaluation of the unit.
 The price available to cover the cost of service equals the sum of prices paid by each.
 SS is again the supply schedule, showing marginal cost for various outputs of the social good.